-The UBC Faculty of Medicine Department of Orthopaedics has an international reputation for excellence in teaching, research and patient care.
-Our mandate is to create knowledge, advance learning, and improve the musculoskeletal health at the community, provincial, national, and international levels.
+Founded in 1951, the UBC Faculty of Medicine Department of Orthopaedics has an international reputation for excellence in teaching, research and patient care.

 A career in orthopaedics at UBC is an extraordinary opportunity; offering world-class education to both medical students from across Canada in our undergraduate program, to physicians from across Canada in our Residency program, to orthopaedic surgeons from around the globe in our Fellowship Training Program, and to colleagues from North America and beyond in our Continuing Medical Education Programs.